gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 fac(N) -> N * fac(N-1).
 ```

-and then I run it following the docs like so:
+and then I ran it following the docs like so:

 ```bash
 $ chmod u+x factorial